 Health benefits of niacin (vitamin B3)

-Also, niacin increases High-Density Lipoprotein (HDL) cholesterol, while reducing Low-Density Lipoprotein (LDL) cholesterol and triglycerides!
+Also, niacin increases the good HDL cholesterol, while reducing the dangerous LDL cholesterol and triglycerides!
 Hence, niacin is usually used for the reduction of high cholesterol levels.
 Pharmacological doses between 1,000 and 3,000 mcg have beneficial effects.

 In fact, niacin has been found to decrease cardiovascular mortality.
 Especially, when used in combination with statin drugs.

 Moreover, niacin has a neuroprotective effect.
 It plays a key role in the proper functioning of the central nervous system.
-Thus, niacin may decrease the risk of age-associated neurological disorders, such as Alzheimer disease, or Parkinson disease.
+Thus, niacin may decrease the risk of age-associated neurological disorders, such as Alzheimer’s or Parkinson’s disease.

 Additionally, niacin is beneficial for people with diabetes, chronic kidney disease, and arthritis.